SerafimArts/opengl-demo/README.md

 - SDL2 (only MacOS and Linux)
 - SDL2 Image (only MacOS and Linux)

-> Please note that when using the **Thread Save** version of the PHP there will be throw
+> Please note that when using the **Thread Safe** version of the PHP there will be throw
 > an error like "**Failed loading libpng16-16.dll**"
 > See: https://bugs.php.net/bug.php?id=79439&thanks=4